 Comment (0)

-In Poland pączki are eaten on Fat Thursday (Tłusty Czwartek) in February to mark the last Thursday before Lent fasting begins.
-Pączki are made from especially rich dough containing a lot of eggs, butter, sugar, yeast and milk.
-Traditionally, they are filled with rose petal jam, deep fried in lard and glaze with icing.
+In Poland, pączki are eaten on Fat Thursday (Tłusty Czwartek) in February to mark the last Thursday before Lent fasting begins.
+Pączki are made from especially rich dough containing many eggs, butter, sugar, yeast and milk.
+Traditionally, they are filled with rose petal jam, deep-fried in lard and glazed with icing.
 This is my oldest and most loved recipe for pączki – Polish doughnuts.
 This recipe has never let me down – I’ve tried and tested it many times.
-They’re really delicious!
+They’re delicious!

 Ingredients for about 35 doughnuts: